You’ll love this recipe if you enjoy these Creamy Chicken Orzo Pasta and Cauliflower Risotto with Mushrooms recipes.

 How do I store and reheat leftovers?

 Store in an airtight container in the fridge for up to 3 days.
-Reheat on the stovetop or in the microwave with a splash of milk.
+Reheat on the stovetop over low heat or in the microwave with a splash of milk to bring the sauce back.

 📚 More salmon recipes